tari-project/tari/RFC/src/RFC-0304_VNCommittees.md

 1. Candidate VNs need to be nominated to be considered for selection by the AI.
 2. The AI must employ a [CommitteeSelectionStrategy] to select VNs from the set of nominated candidates.
-3. The AI makes an offers of committee membership to the selected VNs.
+3. The AI makes an offer of committee membership to the selected VNs.
-4. Selected VNs may accept the offer to become part of the committee by posted the required [AssetCollateral].
+4. Selected VNs may accept the offer to become part of the committee by posting the required [AssetCollateral].

 ### Nomination
 The first step in assembling a committee is to nominate candidate VNs.
 As described in [RFC-0311](RFC-0311_AssetTemplates.md) an asset can be created with two possible `committee_modes`: `CREATOR_NOMINATION` or `PUBLIC_NOMINATION`.